Blog

 Follow these steps to properly care for a wound:

-- If the wound is painful, you can take over-the-counter pain relievers, such as ibuprofen or acetaminophen, according to the label instructions.
-Do not apply ice or heat to the wound, as this may interfere with healing.
+3. If the wound is painful, you can take over-the-counter pain relievers, such as ibuprofen or acetaminophen, according to the label instructions.
+Avoid applying heat to an open wound, and do not place ice directly to the wound, as this may interfere with healing.

 Healthy Lifestyle Choices to Speed Up Wound Healing